-The library has been a favorite date spot for all of my kids (even up to the age of 8).
+The library has been a favorite spot for all of my kids (even up to the age of 8).
 There’s something special to them about getting to pick out a handful of books to bring home for Mommy to read to them.
-If there is a read aloud time, I try to time our trip with that.
+If there is a read-aloud time, I try to time our trip with that.
 A love of reading is such a gift to give a child.
 It opens their imagination to a world of possibilities!

 Talk about it question: How many books do you think are in this library?